 Bearded Collies are robust dogs who are clearly built for long days on the farm.
 Their long, rough coat protects them from the elements and gives them a shaggy, unfussy appearance.
 They are muscular and square in build, and their movements are agile and confident.
 The breed is known for the expression in their large brown eyes—a look that is at once gentle, affectionate, alert, and curious.

 One of Britain’s oldest breeds, Bearded Collies likely descended from central European herding dogs brought to Scotland centuries ago.
 Polish Lowland Sheepdogs and Komondorok are among their ancestors.
 They worked as versatile farm dogs in the Scottish Highlands, where they guarded and herded flocks of sheep, and also drove them to market.
 They were beloved by farmers for their strong work ethic, as well as their amiable natures, but at some point, they grew in popularity among the aristocracy as well.
 Like many European breeds, Beardie stock suffered during World War I, but fans of the breed brought it back from the brink after the war.
 Bearded Collies came to the US in the 1950s, and breeding programs launched in the 1960s.
 The American Kennel Club first recognized Beardies in the Working Group in 1977, and, in 1983, moved them to the newly formed Herding Group.

 AKC Breed Category

-Bearded Collies are social, enthusiastic companions, always eager to join in when there's work or a game of catch in the offing.
+Bearded Collies are social, enthusiastic companions, always eager to join in when there’s work or a game of catch in the offing.
 They are smart and train quickly when the activities are interesting and challenging.
-Problem behaviors, such as nuisance barking and digging, only emerge when they are bored.
+Problem behaviors, such as nuisance barking and digging, emerge only when they are bored.
 With attentive training and exercise, Beardies are amiable, playful, and self-assured.

 Bearded Collies are not highly protective.